Workflow

 - and you need to set the following (new) environment variables:

-(the secret associated with the webhook)GOLIAC_GITHUB_APP_CALLBACK_URL
+GOLIAC_GITHUB_APP_CLIENT_SECRET(the secret associated with the webhook)GOLIAC_GITHUB_APP_CALLBACK_URL(theCallback URLof your Github App)

 Note: to create an Atlassian API token, follow the instructions here.